chamidullinr/yolov5-pkg/README.md

 ## Issues to resolve when cloning `yolov5` repository
-Integrating `yolov5` repository as an installable package brings import issues issues.
+Integrating `yolov5` repository as an installable package brings import issues.
 This section covers parts of code that were modified.

 ### General imports